ahharu/pakgo/README.md

 It is a docker self-contained project to deploy go-based apps to aws on ASG

+# What do I need on my computer?

+Docker!!

 # How to use ..

 `make deploy`